The Hump: Operational difficulties

-Building a capability
+Building capability

 The task facing the Tenth Air Force of creating an airlift was daunting at minimum, emphasizing all that the Army Air Forces lacked in April 1942: no units tasked for moving cargo, no experience in organized airlift by the USAAF or its predecessor Air Corps, and no airfields for basing units.
 In addition, flying in the region was made more difficult by a lack of reliable charts, an absence of radio navigation aids, and a dearth of weather data.

 In 1942 Chiang Kai-shek insisted that at least 7,500 tons per month were needed to keep his field divisions in operation, but this figure proved unattainable for the first fifteen months of the India-China airlift.
 The 7,500 total was first exceeded in August 1943, by which time objectives had been increased to 10,000 tons a month.
 Ultimately monthly requirements surpassed 50,000 tons.